iszczesniak/cpp/memory/index.md

 {% include_relative rvo_or_not.cc %}
 ```

-This functionality cannot always take place, because of technical
+Elision cannot always take place, because of technical reasons.
-reasons.
-First, because we return data, which has to be created prior
+First, because we return data, which has to be created prior to
-to deciding which data exactly to return:
+deciding which data exactly to return:

 ```cpp
 {% include_relative rvo_no1.cc %}